-No, students must complete continuing registration by 30 September each year indicating which new modules they wish to study, and which modules they are continuing to study from previous years (i.e. which haven’t yet been completed).
+No, students must complete continuing registration by the registration deadline each year indicating which new modules they wish to study, and which modules they are continuing to study from previous years i.e. which haven’t yet been completed.

 - I am not sure how much time I will have to study during the year.
 How is the study year organised?

-- May I take any modules at the London School?
+- May I take any modules at LSHTM?

-Students registered for the distance learning MSc who have successfully completed a minimum number of core modules may also be permitted to study up to two “face-to-face” modules at LSHTM in place of distance learning modules, if they wish.
+Students registered for the MSc who have successfully completed a minimum number of core modules may also be permitted to study up to two “face-to-face” modules at LSHTM in place of distance learning modules.
 This is termed “blended learning” study.
-The School’s in-house modules entail very intensive study over 5 weeks, and DL students are advised that they are unlikely to be able to carry out any other studies during their period at the School.
+LSHTM's face-to-face modules entail intensive study over 5 weeks, and distance learning students are advised that they are unlikely to be able to carry out any other studies during their period at LSHTM.
 There is an additional fee for taking modules in this way.
-DL students wishing to study at the School must also make their own travel and accommodation arrangements.
-Information about this mode of study and the modules available will be sent to DL students in July each year.
-Not all the DL modules have an equivalent in-house module.
+Students wishing to study at LSHTM must also make their own travel and accommodation arrangements.
+Information about this mode of study and the modules available will be sent to students in July each year.
+Not all distance learning modules have a face-to-face equivalent.

 - I have other qualifications - will I be eligible for exemption from parts of your course because of this?

-Accreditation of prior learning will only be recognised for courses/modules previously undertaken at the London School of Hygiene & Tropical Medicine only.
+Accreditation of prior learning will only be recognised for courses/modules previously undertaken at LSHTM.
 We do not currently recognise or accredit prior learning from external institutions.

-- Are there any School's bursaries or scholarships for which I can apply, to help me pay the Distance Learning course fees?
+- Are there any bursaries or scholarships for which I can apply, to help me pay the programme fees?

-- What sort of tutorial and student support do the Distance Learning students receive?
+- What sort of tutorial and student support do the distanc learning students receive?

-Distance Learning students are not allocated personal tutors, but have regular access to academic tutors.
+Distance learning students are not allocated personal tutors, but have regular access to academic tutors.
 Students are supplied with contact details of other distance learning students and encouraged to set up their own support groups.
-Students also have access to the School's Virtual Learning Environment through which they take part in discussions, receive support from tutors and fellow students on individual modules, and access online library and other module resources.
+Students also have access to LSHTM's virtual learning environment, Moodle, through which they take part in discussions, receive support from tutors and fellow students on individual modules, and access online library and other module resources.
 In addition, distance learning students will receive written academic feedback from tutors on assignments.

 - How are the modules graded?
 What sort of certificate will I receive at completion?